ACTRA Montreal’s PDC presents: Professional Voice Workshop for Kids and Teens

 The Improv section of the script asks you to laugh and to scream.
 Have fun with this.
 Think of something really funny and laugh as hard as you can.
 Then, think of something really scary and scream.
 But try to convince us that you’re genuinely scared.
 Don’t just go: “ahhhh”.
 Scream as loud and as terrified as you can “AAAHHHHHHHHGGGG!!!”
 You have 20 seconds for this section, so be zany and creative.

-The Animation section asks you to pretend that you’re a 6-month-old puppy dog.
-Try to imagine what your dog looks like.
-You get to decide how cartoony you want your dog to sound.
+The Animation section asks you to pretend that you’re a 6-year-old cat.
+Try to imagine what your cat looks like.
+You get to decide how cartoony you want your cat to sound.
 Please say all of the lines as if you’re talking to somebody, telling them about yourself… not reading a poem.

 When you’re ready to record your video audition, ask someone with a smartphone to shoot it for you.
 Hold your script in your hand (remember, don’t memorize it!) and go for it.
 Please do it all in one take (no editing) and make sure it’s less than 2 minutes long.
 Don’t worry if you make little mistakes, you won’t be penalized.

 Your self-tape doesn’t have to be professional looking, so long as we can see and hear you.
-It shouldn’t be high-resolution, or it will be too heavy to deliver.
+It shouldn’t be high-resolution, or it will be too heavy to send by email.

 We’re looking forward to seeing your audition.
-So, remember Rule no. 1, and HAVE FUN!
+So, remember Rule no. 1, and have fun with this!